bendaggers/gemini-fe/README.md

 ## v2.0.0 (Portfolio Page)
 **Not Yet Started**

+The portfolio feature allows users to view a comprehensive summary of their current stock positions.

+The summary includes all open stock positions, current stock prices, and the value of each stock position.

+Additionally, users can view the current gain or loss for each stock position and add remarks to provide additional information.
+This feature is designed to help users monitor their stock holdings and make informed investment decisions based on their individual goals and risk tolerance.

 ## v1.4.1 (Completed: Display Transaction Details in Modal)

 **Completed | 03/09/2023 - 4:44PM**